 Appropriate timeframe for adapting the internal model

-For the purposes of Article 37(1)(b) and (c) of Directive 2009/138/EC respectively, in concluding that the adaptation of the internal model to better reflect the given risk profile has failed, or that the application of other measures is unlikely to improve deficiencies as the case may be, supervisory authorities shall take account of all relevant factors in determining an appropriate timeframe, including the likelihood and severity of any adverse impact on policy holders and beneficiaries.

-The timeframe referred to in the first paragraph shall not exceed 6 months.
+1. For the purposes of Article 37(1) points (b) and (c) of Directive 2009/138/EC respectively, in concluding that the adaptation of the internal model to better reflect the given risk profile has failed or that the application of other measures is unlikely to improve deficiencies, supervisory authorities shall take account of all relevant factors in determining an appropriate timeframe, including the likelihood and severity of any adverse impact on policy holders and beneficiaries.
+2. The timeframe referred to in the first paragraph shall not exceed 6 months.

 SECTION 2